-Semester - II 19BFMC206: Decision Support System and Credits: 3 Management Information System Hours: 60
+Semester - II 19BIBC206 : DECISION SUPPORT SYSTEM AND Credits: 3 MANAGEMENT INFORMATION SYSTEM Hours: 60

-The Learning Objectives of the course is
+The learning objective of the course is

-- LO1: To provide a real world understanding of information systems and Decision Support System application in business. - LO2: To impart a firm foundation and background needed in the field of information systems. - LO3: To explain the Information System technologies currently available in business world. - LO4: To provide the right balance of conceptual background, technical information and realworld applications. - LO5: To introduce the infrastructure required and security issues for the effective use of information system.
+LO1: To provide a real-world understanding of information systems and Decision Support System application in business.

+LO2: To impart a firm foundation and background needed in the field of information systems.

+LO3:To explain the Information System technologies currently available in business world.

+LO4: To provide the right balance of conceptual background, technical information and real-world applications.

+LO5: To introduce the infrastructure required and security issues for the effective use of information system

+Lecture and Case Study.